 Plant-Driven Design: Creating Gardens That Honor Plants, Place, and Spirit by Scott Ogdon takes a more spiritual approach to planning and landscaping gardens in a variety of climates.

 Botany for Gardeners by Brian Capon has been a best-seller for 30 years.
-Complete with photos and plant taxonomy appendix, this book is a provides an overview of the science behind plants in practical ways that benefit gardeners.
+Complete with photos and a plant taxonomy appendix, this book provides an overview of the science behind plants in practical ways that benefit gardeners.

 Organic farming is a gardening technique that does not use genetically modified (GM) seeds, synthetic fertilizers, or pesticides.
 It relies on natural techniques such as compost, natural fertilizer, and crop rotation to produce fruitful crops.

 Terrace farming refers to an agriculture technique where flat surfaces are cut into a sloped piece of land in a way that resembles stairs.
 It allows sloped and hill areas to be farmed effectively.
 It is a popular technique for rice fields in Asia, as well as the steep sloped Andes mountains in South America.